Portraits of New South Wales

 To celebrate the 40th anniversary of formal heritage protection in NSW through the Heritage Act 1977, the Heritage Council of NSW commissioned GML to research, write, design and edit a 60-page publication regarding the State Heritage Register (the Register).

-Portraits of NSW showcases a selection of the 1700 items on the Register.
+Portraits of New South Wales showcases a selection of the 1700 items on the Register.

 Working with historian Mark Dunn, GML prepared the history, and sourced photography and artwork, for many important sites across NSW’s cities, towns and landscapes.